cac-t-u-s/cac-t-u-s.github.io/pages/abstraction.md

 ### Finding / changing the location of an abstraction

 > Global abstractions are convenient as they allow a same file to be reused at several places.
-They are the true way of dealing with modularity in a program, since they are really independant of their caller environment and context.
+They are the true way of dealing with modularity in a program, since they are really independent of their caller environment and context.
 >
 > The drawback is that they need to be always reachable and found, and the relative-pathname link and be easily broken by simply moving or renaming the patch file.